RotoyDK/RotoyInSpace/Mission_02.md

 ## Step 2

-First, there is a main **Workspace** - that's this large area under this text, that where you have to place all the code for micro:bit.
+First, there is a main **Workspace** - that's this large area under this text, where you have to place all the code for micro:bit.
-Those colorful table on your left is your **Toolbox**, all necessary code for each mission will be sitting here.
+The colorful table on your left is your **Toolbox**, all necessary code for each mission will be sitting here.
 You'll see that different missions will have different rows here.
 Then on the left, you can see a virtual version of micro:bit - once you make your code, you can click play to test it (except any stuff related to moving Rotoy will not be possible to test virtually).

 ## Step 3